 - Miss.
 Small Business Development Center

 - North Mississippi Enterprise Initiative (NMEI)

-Competing teams should consist of no more than 5 degree-seeking students enrolled at least part-time at an accredited institution of higher education during the competition year.
+Competing teams should consist of no more than 5 degree-seeking student presenters enrolled full-time at the UM during the competition year.
 Non-students may be part of the venture but cannot participate in the competition (e.g., video submission, pitching, Q&A, etc.).
-The competition is for student-created and -managed ventures, including new ventures launched by licensing university technology.
+The competition is for UM student-created and -managed ventures, including new ventures launched by licensing university technology.
 Students are expected to:

 - be the driving force behind the new venture,

 - have played the primary role in developing the business model,

 - have key management roles in the venture, and